36 wonton wrappers

 Boil ¼ cup of water.
 In a fry pan over a medium heat, fry the sesame oil and thinly sliced garlic for 30 seconds.
 Add the bok choy and fry for 1 minute.
 Add the boiling water, place a lid on top and cook for a further 1 minute.

 In a small fry pan without oil, fry the sesame seeds until golden brown.
-Remove bok chop form heat, drain off any extra water and gently mix through toasted sesame seeds and soy sauce.
+Remove bok chop from heat, drain off any extra water and gently mix through toasted sesame seeds and soy sauce.